FluuxIO/go-xmpp/README.md

 - For automation (like for example monitoring of an XMPP service),
 - For building connected "things" by plugging them on an XMPP server,
-- For writing simple chatbot to control a service or a thing.
+- For writing simple chatbot to control a service or a thing,
 - For writing XMPP servers components.

 The library is designed to have minimal dependencies.
 For now, the library does not depend on any other library.